Arman2409/wikipedia-analytics/README.md

 ## Overview

 The Wikipedia Analytics is a web application that displays page view statistics for Wikipedia articles.
 It is a full stack app built with `TypeScript`, featuring a frontend built with `HTML`, `Tailwind CSS`, and `Chart.js`, and a backend powered by `Node.js`, `Express.js`, and `Redis`.
-The application fetches data from the `Wikimedia API`, visualizes it in grouped bar charts, and supports period-based filtering (e.g., 30, 90, 365 days) with frontend and backend caching for performance.
+The application fetches data from the `Wikipedia API`, visualizes it in grouped bar charts, and supports period-based filtering (e.g., 30, 90, 365 days) with frontend and backend caching for performance.

 ## Prerequisites